-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.
+Seminars three hours a week.

-Women and the Arts
+FYSM 1403 [1.0 credit] Women and the Arts

 Feminist research across a range of arts disciplines (including music, theatre, visual arts and film).
 The importance of feminist debates and theoretical issues in understanding women's involvement in the arts.

 Topics include gender and sexuality, feminine aesthetics, representation, identity and difference.

-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.